 The Dean’s Student Advisory Council, established in September of 2005, consists of students from all business majors in all years and advises the dean of the College of Business on matters of student interest and concerns.
-The current chairs are Shelby Talsma and Alyssa Chomiczewski.
+The current chairs are Eric Chapman and Mike Wilber.
 Students interested in becoming a council member should fill out this form.

 American Marketing Association (AMA)

 American Marketing Association is a national organization for students interested in marketing.
 Our collegiate chapter of the AMA meets every week during the semester.
 The AMA strives to help members enhance their business and networking skills, most notably by attending AMA regional conferences.
 In addition, the AMA lends a helping hand to local organizations, such as Superior Alliance for Independent Living.
-For more information, please contact the current president, Mike Wilber or the faculty co-advisors, Gary Brunswick and Yu-Shan (Sandy) Huang.
+For more information, please contact the current president, Olivia Stewart or the faculty co-advisors, Gary Brunswick and Yu-Shan (Sandy) Huang.